asearfos/chipper/docs/chipper_manual.md

  4.  complete analysis of already segmented files.

-These steps should be conducted in the order listed.
+These steps should generally be conducted in the order listed.
+Steps 2 and 3 can be skipped if you have already determined appropriate thresholds for your study.

 ![landing page](static/landing_page.png "landing page")

-For **Syllable Segmentation** choose parameter defaults for top percent of signal kept, minimum silence duration, and minimum syllable duration with which to start the parsing of every song.
+For **Syllable Segmentation**, the user can choose parameter defaults for top percent of signal kept, minimum silence duration, and minimum syllable duration; these defaults will start the parsing of every song.
 You can also select "Search for previously used parameters" which will look for gzips in any *SegSyllsOuput\_YYYYMMDD\_THHMMSS* folders in the selected folder for segmentation.
 If any gzips are found, the most recent one will be used to load the previous settings and segmentation conducted for the song.

-For **Song Analysis** choose parameters for noise threshold (to distinguish between signal and noise) and percent syllable similarity (to determine syntax).
-We suggest first using the threshold widgets for best results;
-after finishing each widget, the new parameter for analysis will be populated.
+For **Song Analysis**, the user can choose parameters for noise threshold (to distinguish between signal and noise) and percent syllable similarity (to determine syntax).
+We suggest first using the noise and syllable similarity threshold widgets for best results; after finishing each widget, the new parameter for analysis will be populated.

 **Syllable Segmentation**

 Starting Syllable Segmentation will first take you to a file explorer to choose either a single WAV file or folder of WAV files.
 The length of the songs and the size of the files Chipper can handle depends greatly on your computing resources and screen size.
-We recommend songs \~0.5s to 10s long or files no larger than 3MB.
-Depending on the computing resources you may experience lag with files between 2-3MB.
+We recommend songs between \~0.5s and 10s long or files no larger than 3MB.
+Depending on the computing resources, you may experience lag with files between 2-3MB.
 Thus, we recommend choosing bouts of song to segment using another program such as Audacity (audacity.sourceforge.net).
 Similarly, if a bout is very short, it may appear stretched; you can always reduce this effect when selecting a bout in Audacity by not cutting the bout too close or by adding time to the beginning or end of the bout.

 *Note: We have set a warning message for files over 3MB in which the user can select to either toss or process the file; this is a safety to